 Power Apps and Power Automate capacity add-on

-Power Apps and Power Automate capacity add-on allows customers to purchase additional requests.
-Eventually, these may be assigned to any user who has a Power Apps/Power Automate license as well as a Dynamics 365 license.
+A Power Apps and Power Automate capacity add-on allows customers to increase the limits for a given user.
+These will be assignable to any user who has a Power Apps or Power Automate license and a Dynamics 365 license.

-Each capacity add-on provides an additional 10,000 requests/24 hours which can be assigned to any user.
+Each capacity add-on raises the request limits by another 10,000 per 24 hours.
 Multiple capacity add-ons can also be assigned to the same user.

-Common Data Service also provides the ability to have identities that do not require any user license to interact with the service.
-There are three types of these users:
+Dataverse enables you to have identities that do not require any user license to interact with the service.
+There are four types of these users:

-For these users, every tenant will get base request capacity per tenant which can only be used by these users and not by users with standard licenses.
+For these identities, every tenant will get base request capacity per tenant that can only be used by these users and not by users with standard licenses.

-This base request capacity would be based on the type of subscription and would be as follows:
+This base request capacity is based on the type of subscription, as follows:

-If a tenant has multiple type of subscriptions, their base request capacity would be max of two subscriptions.
-For example, if a customer has both Dynamics 365 Customer Service and Power Apps per user subscription, their base request capacity would be 100,000 Requests per 24 hours.
+If a tenant has multiple types of subscriptions, their base request capacity will use the subscription with the larger number of requests.
+For example, if a customer has both Dynamics 365 Customer Service (100,000 requests) and Power Apps per user (25,000 requests) subscriptions, their base request capacity will be 100,000 requests per 24 hours.

-Base Request Capacity would be at tenant level and can only be used by non-licensed users, application users and users which has free ($0) licenses.
+Base request capacity is defined at the tenant level and can only be used by non-licensed users, application users, and users who have free ($0) licenses.

-Once the Base Request capacity is exhausted, customers can increase this capacity by purchasing Power Apps and Power Automate capacity add-on.
+After base request capacity is exhausted, customers can increase this capacity by purchasing a Power Apps and Power Automate capacity add-on.

-Apart from the new daily API request limit, there are other service protection limits specific to various services that exist currently.
-These limits are usually much higher when compared to the daily per user entitlements for a 24-hour period.
-Limits help maintain the quality of service by protecting the service from malicious or noisy behavior that would otherwise disrupt service for all customers.
+Apart from the daily API request limit, there are other service protection limits specific to each service.
+These limits may be lower or higher than the daily per user limits for a 24-hour period.
+As with the daily limits, these limits help maintain the quality of service by protecting the service from malicious or noisy behavior that would otherwise disrupt service for all customers.

 Review the following resources for information about current service protection limits for each service:

-Common Data Service API request limits: applicable for model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service), Power Apps, and Power Automate connecting to Common Data Service/model-driven apps in Dynamics 365
+- Dataverse limits: applicable for model-driven apps and customer engagement apps (such as Dynamics 365 Sales and Customer Service), Power Apps, and Power Automate connecting to Dataverse/customer engagement apps

-Microsoft Power Automate limits: applicable for Power Automate
+- Power Automate limits: applicable for automated, scheduled, and instant flows

 Frequently asked questions

-What happens if any user exceeds Request capacity?
+What happens if a user or integration exceeds request capacity?

 Will there be a transition period for existing customers?

-Do the Power Platform Requests entitlements roll over from day to day or month to month?
+Do the Microsoft Power Platform request limits roll over from day to day or month to month?

-No. All the power platform request entitlements are calculated on a rolling 24-hour period.
-If they are not consumed, they don't roll over to the next day or next month.
+No. As it is a service performance limit, all the Microsoft Power Platform request limits are calculated on a rolling 24-hour period.
+If they aren't consumed, they don't roll over to the next day or next month.

-Will the requests generated from Async workflows and Plug-ins in Common Data Service count against the Request limits?
+Do the requests generated from classic Dataverse workflows and plug-ins in Dataverse count against the request limits?